jiapei100/uPyCraft_PyQt5/README.md

 # uPyCraft_PyQt5
 This is my modified version of [uPyCraft](https://github.com/DFRobot/uPyCraft) based on [PyQt5](https://sourceforge.net/projects/pyqt/files/PyQt5/).
-For now, ONLY Linux is supported.
+I believe it's platform independent, however, ONLY Linux has been tested so far.

 ## Environment
 * Ubuntu 18.04.1